-As shown in the chart, 66% of the 300 California residents and potential jurors that we surveyed said that they would have no problem with treating an individual and a corporation equally.
+66% of the 300 California residents and potential jurors we surveyed said they would have no problem with treating an individual and a corporation equally.

 In an earlier post, we reported the reasons why jurors would not be willing to follow the court’s instruction to treat a corporation and an individual equally.
-In this post, we report the reasons why they are willing to following this instruction.
-We believe that it is important to look at the reasons why jurors are willing to follow this instruction because it provides plaintiffs’ attorneys language that can rehabilitate jurors who are hesitant to follow this instruction.
+In this one, we report the reasons why they are willing to following this instruction.
+We believe it is important to look at their reasons because they provide plaintiffs’ attorneys language that can rehabilitate jurors who are hesitant to follow this instruction.

-When asked to explain why they would be willing to treat a corporation and an individual equally, participants offered responses that emphasized respecting the court’s instructions, embracing their duty as a juror, ensuring fairness to both parties, and keeping themselves free of bias with an open mind.
+When asked to explain why they would be willing to treat a corporation and an individual equally, four themes emerged:

 - Trust the Courts, Follow Instructions, and Obey the Law